qinzzz/MiniFTP/Server/README.md

 ## TODO
 - debug: A/I type
 On MacOS, it can only use binary(I) to upload and ascii(A) to download.
 Also, the file cannot contain any Chinese characters.
-- debug: non-local connection
-It seems that it cannot be connected with another PC.